graphql-java/graphql-java/README.md

 ### Mailing List

-If you have a question or discuss anything else:
+If you have a question or want to discuss anything else related to this project:

 There is a mailing list (Google Group) for graphql-java: [graphql-java group](https://groups.google.com/forum/#!forum/graphql-java)